niu-lab/DIVIS/README.md

   TEST.varscan.som_snv.Somatic.hc.somatic_pass.vcf  ## *filtered high confidence somatic snvs of VarScan2*
   ```

-# Licence
+# License

 DIVIS code is freely available under the [MIT license](http://www.opensource.org/licenses/mit-license.html).
 You can use DIVIS for free as long as for non-profit research purposes.
-However, if you plan to use DIVIS for commercial purposes, a licence is required and please contact hexy@cnic.cn or niubf@cnic.cn to obtain one.
+However, if you plan to use DIVIS for commercial purposes, a license is required and please contact hexy@cnic.cn or niubf@cnic.cn to obtain one.